PouriaSterling/poet-bot/README.md

 sls deploy function -f <FUNCTION_NAME>
 ```

-to only deploy changes to that function.
-If you make .
-Alternatively , you can run a local offline version of your Lambdas using
+You can run a local offline version of your Lambdas using

 ```
 sls offline start
 ```

-and sending requests using a program like [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en)
+and sending requests using a program such as [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en)